 Here are the generally recognized categories that corporations fall into.
 There is no official organization that divines which type each corporation is.
 In fact, there is often spirited debate about what each corporation represents.
 It is in this exchange of views that investors on both sides of a disagreement become better educated.

 As the economy evolves, certain areas expand faster than average while others dwindle.
 Which would you consider the technology sector?
 It’s growing rapidly, of course.
-Corporations that operate in these sectors must emerge as one of the leaders because markets only have room for a few companies.
+Corporations that compete in these sectors must emerge as one of the leaders because markets only have room for a few companies.
 What do we mean?
 Can you name the number 3 Internet search engine?
 The third most popular cell phone operating system?
-Didn’t think so.

-So, how do corporations give themselves the best chance to emerge as leaders in expanding markets?
-They “plow back” profits into the business to grow it as fast as possible.
+So, how do corporations give themselves the best chance to emerge and maintain their positions as leaders in expanding markets?
+They often “plow back” any profits into the business to grow it as fast as possible.
 As a result, growth companies pay little or no dividends.
 How can we tell if a company is growing rapidly?
 It would be helpful to know that the average revenue growth rate of an S&P 500 company is around 3% to 4%.
 Any rate appreciably higher than this would qualify a corporation as a growth stock.

 |Suitable for||Younger investors (who have the luxury of time to make up for losses) who want to take greater risks to build their wealth at a fast pace, or just ordinary investors who want to take a small portion of their wealth and aggressively invest it.|

 |In the news||Twilio and Stripe are seeing explosive growth in 2020, highlighting a major software industry trend – November 14, 2020

 Cloud Software Is Booming — Just Ask Workday and Salesforce – September 1, 2017